billjs/event-emitter/README.md

 # event-emitter

-A simpler and lighter EventEmitter by TypeScript for Node.js or Browsers.
+A simple and lightweight EventEmitter by TypeScript for Node.js or Browsers.

 ## Overview